Fitness

 • Exception: a doctor-prescribed exercise program for a diagnosed condition may qualify

-• A Letter of Medical Necessity (LMN) would be required for any exception
+• A Letter of Medical Necessity (LMN) is required for any exception

 • Weight loss programs prescribed for a specific disease (like obesity) may qualify separately